mprinc/OpenFaaS-docs/docs/cli/templates.md

 ## Get started

-Once you've installed the `faas-cli` you can start creating and deploying functions via the `faas-cli up` command or using the individual commands:
+Once you've installed the `faas-cli` you can start <span class='definition'>creating and deploying functions via the `faas-cli up`</span> command or using the individual commands:

 * `faas-cli build` - build an image into the local Docker library
 * `faas-cli push` - push that image to a remote container registry